wuqui/lex231/pages/09 lexical change.md

 		  [[Hamilton2016Diachronic]]
 		- {{embed ((659fd33f-0f0e-4bb0-b600-b34952c8a400))}}
 - [[lexical innovation]]
-  collapsed:: true
-	- the interplay of cultural and linguistic innovation
+	- the interplay of cultural and linguistic innovation id:: 65a6ae2e-094a-440c-96b5-72db6206a2e4
 		- society continually changes as new practices and products emerge (e.g. smartphones)
-		- these changes typically first manifest themselves in language on the level of lexis in the form of [[neologisms]] (e.g. the words *smartphone* or *iphone*)
+		- these changes typically first manifest themselves in language on the level of lexis in the form of [[neologisms]]
+			- formal neologisms
+				- *smartphone*
+				- *iPhone*
+				- *Covid*
-			- semantic neologisms: denotational vs connotational change
+			- semantic neologisms
 				- *hotspot*
 				- de. *Querdenker*
 				- *(social) distancing*